vedprakash-m/carpool/docs/User_Experience.md

 │ ✓ Jake Johnson (Child - Grade 1)                           │
 │                                                             │
 │ 📅 Departure will be effective in 48 hours to allow        │
-│ Trip Admin to adjust schedules.                             │ │                                                             │
+│ Group Admin to adjust schedules.                             │ │                                                             │
-│ 📞 Trip Admin will be notified: Sarah Martinez              │ │                                                             │
+│ 📞 Group Admin will be notified: Sarah Martinez              │ │                                                             │
-│ 💡 Consider: If you're having issues with the group,       │ │ try reaching out to the Trip Admin first.                  │ │                                                             │
+│ 💡 Consider: If you're having issues with the group,       │ │ try reaching out to the Group Admin first.                  │ │                                                             │
 │ Reason for leaving (optional):                              │
 │ [Schedule changes - new job hours                         ] │